Wassasin/portfolio/projects.md

 # Current projects
 * [VanHElsing](https://github.com/VanHElsing) (4th place in FOF division) and Satallax‑MaLeS (1st place in THF division), Automated Theorem Provers entered for [CASC-J7 2014](http://www.cs.miami.edu/~tptp/CASC/).
-* SuperMarx, an aggregator of supermarket products.
+* [SuperMarx](https://github.com/SuperMarx), an aggregator of supermarket products.
+* [islang](https://github.com/Wassasin/islang), or the Inductive Scripting Language, a small functional programming language with C++ as target, written in C++.
+* [roerei](https://github.com/Wassasin/roerei), a tool for Premise Selection on Coq proofs, writtin in OCaml.

 # Past projects
 * Ruuster, an aggregator of schedules for multiple universities.